 Ask whether any "experimental" or non-standard procedures will be used in the work.
 When faced with indisputable vibration monitoring evidence at trial that the contractor had exceeded virtually all vibration standards in the U.S. in a paving operation, the contractor's representative put forward the previously completely unheard argument that the paving operations in question were "experimental".
 If anything unusual is going to be done, you need to know about it.

-To the extent possible, you will also want to ask about the requirements of the construction contract, including expected dates and times of work, whether work will be done on weekends, etc. In most cases, the construction contract will already have been let; the winning contractor bidder may be represented at the meeting.
+To the extent possible, you will also want to ask about the requirements of the construction contract, including expected dates and times of work, whether work will be done on weekends, whether vibration monitoring is required, traffic control measures, etc. In most cases, the construction contract will already have been let; the winning contractor bidder may be represented at the meeting.
 While individual entities will have their own contract provisions, many will incorporate by reference the Standard General Conditions of the Construction Contract of the Engineers Joint Contract Documents Committee.
 This is a widely used boilerplate document which has many provisions and lays out many responsibilities for the contractor, including ones for adjacent property protection.
 You have to pay to get a copy, but, because so many contracts incorporate it, you can usually find a copy for free on the Internet as part of a published contract, if you search for it by name.
 It would be useful to know if this has been made a part of the contract for the proposed construction; if so, you should get a copy of the whole contract, including addenda and attachments.
 You might also want to find out how much insurance coverage the contractor is carrying for the job and the contact name and number at the insurer for the contractor.

 Research the Contractor